 Coronavirus affecting Apple supply

-Apple CEO Tim Cook tended to the coronavirus during a call Tuesday with experts, saying the organization restricted representative travel to business basicregions in China and is checking the circumstances intently.
+Apple CEO Tim Cook tended to the during a call Tuesday with experts, saying the organization restricted representative travel to business basicregions in China and is checking the circumstances intently.
 Tim Cook said "Apple includes a few providers" within the Wuhan territory, the sickness put concentration that's under control, however, the organization has elected alternatives that are based on different cases of the virus.
-In any case, Apple anticipates that some disturbance should its stock in light of the infection, the impacts of which are felt the state over.
+In any case, Apple anticipates that some disturbance should its stock in of the infection, the impacts of which are felt the state over.
 Industrial facilities that make Apple items and parts were set to revive toward the month's end, following the Lunar year festivities, yet that date has been deferred until Feb.
 10, Cook said on the decision.
 Apple is likewise observing a disruption in retail deals in China owing to the infection, Cook said.
-While Wuhan just contributes a touch a part of offers to Apple's general Chinese business, and Apple has shut only 1 store, various stores outside Wuhan that sell Apple items have likewise shut. a substantial lot of the stores that haven't shut have diminished their working hours.
-Apple has started profound cleaning its stores and leading temperature checks of workers, he stated, which is one method for deciding if somebody may have gotten the infection.
-In the midst of the vulnerability, the organization gave financial specialists a more extensive territory for income direction next quarter, fully expecting a possible interruption in its China deals.
+While Wuhan just contributes a touch a part of offers to Apple's general Chinese business, and Apple has shut only store, various stores outside Wuhan that sell Apple items have likewise shut. substantial lot of the stores that haven't shut have diminished their working hours.
+Apple has started profound cleaning stores and leading temperature of he stated, which is one method for deciding if somebody may have gotten the infection.
+In the midst of the vulnerability, the organization gave financial specialists a more extensive territory for income direction next quarter, fully expecting a possible interruption in its China deals

 Questions:

-• what else do you think the virus could have an impact on?
+- what else do you think the virus could have an impact on?

-• what additional things do you propose apple should do to solve this problem?
+- what additional things do you propose apple should do to solve this problem?

-• do you think they should relocate stores near the places with the highest percentage of virus exposure?
+- do you think they should relocate stores near the places with the highest percentage of virus exposure?

-1. I think that the virus has the most effect on the people worldwide because it is a virus that is contagious and can affect people who are in close quarters with someone who has the virus.
+I think that the virus has the most effect on the people worldwide because it is a virus that is contagious and can affect people who are in close quarters with someone who has the virus.
 According to New York times, https://www.nytimes.com/2020/01/30/world/asia/coronavirus-china.html 170 people have already died and there have been more than 7,000 cases of the virus.
 Not only is the virus easily spread, it is also very deadly, it is said to be more deadly than the SARS virus that spread in 2003.
 I think that they should relocate stores near the stores near the places with the highest percentage of virus exposure because like Apple all the business for the stores would dwindle because there is a high chance that people with the virus can enter the store and many people would stop themselves from going to areas where there are high chances of catching the virus.

 ReplyDelete